-No student is eligible to take practice teaching until he obtains an average scholarship of C.
+No student is eligible to take practice teaching until he obtains an average scholarship of C, and an average of B in his major subjects.

 Students who transfer from other colleges to Central Normal College are not eligible to take practice teaching until they do a term's work of at least C grade or unless they have a certificate from their former school stating that they are eligible for supervised teaching.